acim/update-tools/README.md

 This repository contains a set of utilities to update the following binaries:

 * helm
-* helm3 (helm 3.0 is named helm3 to be able to coexist with the old version)
+* helm3 (helm 2 is named helm2 to be able to coexist with the new version 3)
 * helmfile
 * kubectx
 * kubens
 * starship
 * stern
-* update-github-latest (required to update helm and helm3)
+* update-github-latest (required to update helm2 and helm)

 More update tools are coming.